tstromberg/go-robinhood/README.md

 *NOTE: You will lose money if you use RoHo's trading strategies feature*

-Here is the [hilo example strategy](pkg/strategy/hilo.go) to buy low, sell high:
+Here is a simplified example from the [hilo example strategy](pkg/strategy/hilo.go), to buy low, sell high:

 ```go
 func (cr *HiLoStrategy) Trades(_ context.Context, cs map[string]*CombinedStock) ([]Trade, error) {